wangziqi2013/wangziqi2013.github.io/_posts/2021-07-10-extending.markdown

 As NVM devices have limited write-erase cycles, and are generally more power-hungry for writes, previous works have focused on reducing the number of bit flips per write by encoding the data block to be written.
 These schemes, however, generally require metadata tags for each block on the NVM, incurring storage overhead.
-For example, Flip-N-Write performs the best when every two bits of data is accompanied by one bit of metadata bit to indicate whether the two-bit unit is flipped, causing a 50% storage overhead.
+For example, Flip-N-Write (FNW) performs the best when every two bits of data is accompanied by one bit of metadata bit to indicate whether the two-bit unit is flipped, causing a 50% storage overhead.
 In FlipMin, the storage overhead can even be as high as 100%, meaning that the amount of storage doubles for storing the same amount of logical bits.
 FlipMin re-encodes words in the input block to longer words, such that each raw word has several different representations.
 The appropriate representation is then chosen to minimize the number of bit flips on the location to be written.

+This paper uses compression to aid bit-flip reduction based on the following observations.
+First, data compression is effective in reducing the number of bytes a block needs to be stored.
+Conventional compression techniques aim to increase the logical capacity of the storage by over-provisioning tags and remapping blocks.
+Here, instead, we seek to reduce the metadata overhead of bit-flip reduction schemes, and as a result, blocks are still stored on their home locations without being remapped.